puli/demo-package/README.md

 A Puli Demo Package
 ===================

-This repository contains a demo application showing how to use [Puli] in a reusable Composer package together with [Twig] and [Gulp JS].
+This repository contains a demo showing how to use [Puli] in a reusable Composer package together with [Twig] and [Gulp JS].

 Run the following commands after cloning the repository: